KirillBobkov/markdown/README.md

 - [`HighlightsComponent`](docs/generated/HighlightsComponent.md) - allows to draw highlights of some canvas objects such as labels
 - [`PaneManager`](docs/generated/PaneManager.md) - create and manage panes
 - [`PaneComponent`](docs/generated/PaneComponent.md) - create and manage panes data series

+## Examples

+We have created a lot of examples with different chart configuration.
+You can find it [here](examples).

 ## Demo